 Dr. Lassiter specializes in clinical health psychology, Afrocentric psychology, spirituality, and social justice.

 Out of his desire for understanding the human spirit, comes his passion for sharing those discoveries with others, which is accomplished through his writing.
 Dr. Lassiter is the award-winning co-editor of the first and only text to focus solely on Black LGBT American's holistic health: Black LGBT Health in the United States: The Intersection of Race, Gender, and Sexual Orientation (co-edited with Dr. Lourdes D. Follins; published in 2017).
-This book received the Gay and Lesbian Medical Association's Achievement Award for its groundbreaking empirical analysis of the interplay of Black LGBT people’s strengths and struggles in the midst of transphobia, homophobia, racism, and classism.
-He is currently at work on his first sole-authored trade press book that will explore contemporary issues of race and mental health in the United States.
+This book received the Gay and Lesbian Medical Association's Achievement Award for its groundbreaking empirical analysis of the interplay of Black LGBT people’s strengths and struggles in the midst of transphobia, biphobia, homophobia, racism, and class oppression.
+He is currently at work on his first sole-authored book that will explore contemporary issues of race and mental health in the United States.

 …award-winning co-editor of the first and only text to focus solely on Black LGBT American's holistic health…